-$$\Delta_s \equiv \frac{1}{2} \sum{d=1}^{D} \left| \pi{sd} - \pi_d^{ref} \right|,\tag{1}$$ where $\pi{sd} \equiv \frac{N{sd}}{N_s}$ is the share of emigrants from source s residing in destination d, and $\pi_d^{ref}$ is the share of the reference population in destination d.
-This index is bounded between zero and one, with zero representing identical distributions and one representing distributions with no overlap whatsoever.
+$$\Delta_s \equiv \frac{1}{2} \sum{d=1}^{D} \left| \pi{sd} - \pi_d^{ref} \right|,\tag{1}$$ where $\pi{sd} \equiv \frac{N{sd}}{N_s}$ is the share of emigrants from source s residing in destination d, and π_d^{ref} is the share of the reference population in destination d.
+This index is bounded between 0 and 1, with 0 representing identical distributions and 1 representing distributions with no overlap whatsoever.
 The magnitude of the measure can be interpreted as the share of migrants from source s who would need to be reallocated across destinations in order to exactly match the destination distribution of the reference group.
-Note that Figures 1 through 3 report this dissimilarity measure for the comparisons reflected in each figure.
+Figures 1-3 report this dissimilarity measure for the comparisons reflected in each figure.

 We begin by using the MCAS data from 2006-2010 to document the variation in chosen U.S. locations based on migrants' state of birth.
-Specifically, we examine how each Mexican state's distribution of migrant destinations in the U.S. compares to the destination distribution of all Mexican emigrants.
-In this case, s in (1) refers to Mexican states, d refers to U.S. destination states, and ref refers to all Mexican migrants in the U.S. In order to clarify how this measure is calculated, Appendix A.6 steps through the calculation of $\pi{sd} - \pi_d^{ref}$ for migrants from Michoacán, relative to all Mexican migrants.
-Compared to the average Mexican migrant, migrants from Michoacán are more likely to live on the West Coast and in Illinois, and they are much less likely to live in Texas.
-Adding up the absolute value of these differences yields a value of $\Delta_s = 0.21$ , indicating that 21 percent of the migrants from Michoacán would need to relocate within the U.S. in order to match the overall distribution of Mexican migrants' chosen destinations.
-We repeat this analysis for each sending state, and Figure 5 Panel (a) provides a histogram showing the distribution of $\Delta_s$ for all Mexican source states.
+Specifically, we examine how each Mexican state's distribution of migrant destinations in the United States compares with the destination distribution of all Mexican emigrants.
+In this case, s in Eq.
+(1) refers to Mexican states, d refers to U.S. destination states, and ref refers to all Mexican migrants in the United States.
+To clarify how this measure is calculated, Online Resource 1, section 6, steps through the calculation of $\pi{sd} - \pi_d^{ref}$ for migrants from Michoacán, relative to all Mexican migrants.
+Compared with the average Mexican migrant, migrants from Michoacán are more likely to live on the West Coast and in Illinois, and they are much less likely to live in Texas.
+Summing the absolute value of these differences yields a value of $\Delta_s = 0.21$, indicating that 21 % of the migrants from Michoacán would need to relocate within the United States in order to match the overall distribution of Mexican migrants' chosen destinations.
+We repeat this analysis for each sending state, and panel a of Fig. 5 provides a histogram showing the distribution of Δ_s for all Mexican source states.
 The values of the index range from 0.09 to 0.63, with a mean of 0.31.
-Thus, most states' measures are reasonably high, indicating that the various Mexican source states send migrants to quite different sets of locations in the U.S.
+Thus, most states' measures are reasonably high, indicating that the various Mexican source states send migrants to quite different sets of locations in the United States.

-The histogram with solid bars in Figure 5 Panel (b) provides the distribution of the same dissimilarity measure calculated at the municipio rather than state level, and it shows that the destination distributions for source municipios are even more different than are the distributions for source states.
-Although a few municipios have destination distributions close to the national average (the minimum dissimilarity measure is 0.08), most are quite different (the mean dissimilarity measure is 0.46 and the maximum is 0.99).
-Many source municipios would require more than half of their migrants to choose different destinations in order to match the destination distribution of all Mexican migrants.
+The histogram with solid bars in panel b of Fig. 5 provides the distribution of the same dissimilarity measure calculated at the municipio rather than state level, and it shows that the destination distributions for source municipios are even more different than are the distributions for source states.
+Although a few municipios have destination distributions close to the national average (the minimum dissimilarity measure is 0.08), most are quite different (the mean dissimilarity measure is 0.46, and the maximum is 0.99).
+Many source municipios would require more than one-half of their migrants to choose different destinations in order to match the destination distribution of all Mexican migrants.